 When For students enrolled at UniMC, the courses on the Transnational Law & Culture programme are scheduled along the normal programme of studies in Law (LMG/01).
-In particular 1st Year, 1st semester ECONOMICS (9 CFU-ECTS) replaces Economia Politica 2nd Year, 1st semesterCOMPARATIVE LEGAL SYSTEMS (9 CFU-ECTS) replaces Sistemi Giuridici Comparati 2nd Year, 1st semesterEUROPEAN UNION LAW (9 CFU-ECTS) replaces Diritto dell'Unione Europea 3rd Year, 1st semesterINTERNATIONAL LAW (12 CFU-ECTS) replaces Diritto Internazionale 4th Year, 1st semesterCONSTITUTIONAL LAW (6 CFU-ECTS) replaces Diritto Costituzionale 2 4th Year, 2nd semester EUROPEAN LEGAL HISTORY (6 CFU-ECTS) replaces Storia del Diritto 2 Optional courses 2nd semester EUROPEAN COMPANY LAW (8 CFU-ECTS) COMPARATIVE CONTRACT LAW (8 CFU-ECTS) from Academic Year 2018/19, The certificate of graduation will specifically mention the participation to the Transnational Law & Culture Programme only if the student has completed all the above-mentioned courses.
+In particular 2nd Year, 1st semesterCOMPARATIVE LEGAL SYSTEMS (9 CFU-ECTS) replaces Sistemi Giuridici Comparati 2nd Year, 1st semesterEUROPEAN UNION LAW (9 CFU-ECTS) replaces Diritto dell'Unione Europea 3rd Year, 1st semesterINTERNATIONAL LAW (12 CFU-ECTS) replaces Diritto Internazionale 4th Year, 1st semesterCONSTITUTIONAL LAW (6 CFU-ECTS) replaces Diritto Costituzionale 2 4th Year, 2nd semester EUROPEAN LEGAL HISTORY (6 CFU-ECTS) replaces Storia del Diritto 2 Optional courses 2nd semester EUROPEAN COMPANY LAW (8 CFU-ECTS) 2nd semesterCOMPARATIVE CONTRACT LAW (8 CFU-ECTS) The certificate of graduation will specifically mention the participation to the Transnational Law & Culture Programme only if the student has completed all the above-mentioned courses.
 Erasmus & International students are free to choose one or more English-speaking courses in their learning agreement.
 Please consider that the course of European Company Law is often considered by foreign Universities as an equivalent to Commercial Law or Company Law (the Italian course of Diritto commerciale is not delivered in English).
-Erasmus & International students may also benefit from a 10-hour seminar of "Introduction to Italian Law", held at the beginning of the first semester, whose attendance provides them with 2 additional credits (CFU-ECTS).
-In that seminar, the lecturers involved in the programme supply basic information regarding the main issues forming the subject of their courses, in order to foster the integration of foreign students; alongside that basic information about the UniMC library system and databases will also be provided.
+Erasmus & International students may also benefit from a welcome day, held at the beginning of the first semester.
+On that occasion, the lecturers involved in the programme supply basic information regarding the main issues forming the subject of their courses, in order to foster the integration of foreign students.
 How As these are intended as courses of excellence, the lecturing style can be guite different than that in use with the normal Italian courses.
 In English-speaking courses, classes will normally be very interactive between students and lecturers with in-class discussions and presentations of papers.
 One of the hallmarks of these courses will lay in the presence of international guest professors.
 This is intended to enrich the lecturing offered and broaden the perspective of the courses even by means of seminars on specific issues.
 Accordingly, Italian and foreign visiting professors in Macerata will be involved in the programme alongside UniMC lecturers whenever pertinent depending on their topics of interest and research.
 Where Macerata is one of the most beautiful cities in the Marche Region.
 The city is nestled between the Sibillini mountains and the Adriatic Sea.
 The characteristic old town is enclosed by ancient walls with four gates.
 Macerata presents notable Renaissance and Baroque palaces, refined piazzas, old churches, elegant streets, picturesque alleyways, and fascinating museums.
 The symbol of the town is the Sferisterio, a 19th century arena originally built to host the game of pallone col bracciale, which is today a wonderful open-air theatre for festivals, opera seasons, and other artistic and cultural events.
 The Studium Juris, founded in Macerata in 1290, is one of the oldest in Europe: seven centuries of history and tradition have cemented its cultural heritage, which is based on the recognized quality of teaching and its high level of scientific research.
-In line with its noble tradition, the new Department of Law proposes high quality education, ensuring graduates access to the legal professions of lawyer, judge, and notary, it is also effective and stands strong in the preparation of labour and business consultants, legal and criminological operators, professionals in public administration, complex organizations and social services.
+In line with its noble tradition, the new Department of Law proposes high quality education, ensuring graduates access to the legal professions of lawyer, judge, and notary; it is also effective and stands strong in the preparation of labour and business consultants, legal and criminological operators, professionals in public administration, complex organizations and social services.
 The Department of Law puts a special focus on the international training of future lawyers.
 It offers students the possibility to pursue post-graduate education through Doctoral Programmes in Juridical Sciences, the Specialisation School for Legal Professions, and the Specialisation School in Labour rights, labour and social security law.